 Simple Planning for Our Secular Homeschool

 I keep our schedule super simple.
 I find that when we plan too much beyond this, everything falls apart.
-Really apart.
+Really apart to the point where we get nothing accomplished.